Economy car: 1930s-1945

-Crosley, a U.S. appliance manufacturer, from 1939 (switching to war production in 1942-45) to 1952, produced small economy cars of a European rather than American scale.
+U.S. Industrialist Powel Crosley Jr. with a long track record in diverse car products and other consumer products such as phonograph cabinets, radios, and home appliances with his company Crosley, started production of cars from 1939 (switching to war production in 1942-45) until 1952.
+They produced small economy cars of a European rather than American scale.
 These featured a variety of innovative in-house designed engines of less than one litre capacity.
 They were popular in the 1940s due to their high fuel economy during fuel rationing because of the war.
 There were a wide variety of two-door body styles; Sedan, Convertible Sedan, Coupe, Convertible Coupe, Covered Wagon, and Station Wagon.
 Also, there was a successful sports car, the Crosley Hotshot.
 The styling of 1951 Crosley Super Sport is very similar to the 1958 Frogeye/Bugeye Austin-Healey Sprite.
 Production peaked at 24,871 cars in 1948.
 Sales began to slip in 1949, as the post war American economy took off, and even adding the Crosley Hotshot and a combination farm tractor-Jeep-like vehicle called the Farm-O-Road in 1950, could not stop the decline.
 In 1952, only 1522 Crosley vehicles were sold.
 Production was shut down and the plant was sold to the General Tire and Rubber Company.